 The best of Summer in Sydney

 There’s nothing Sydneysiders love more in summer than hanging out by the water.
-The opportunities lurking in the surf are endless and many of them are 'student budget friendly'.
+The opportunities lurking in the surf are endless.
 Head to Manly or Bondi and try your hand at boogie boarding, SUPing, surfing or snorkeling – or simply take a book, hat and towel down to one of Sydney’s more secret beachy hideaways like Manly’s Store Beach (only accessible by water) or Botany Bay’s sheltered Congwong Beach and simply let the tide wash over you.
 Go rockhopping, hire kayaks, try an ocean swim, or just jump on the iconic Manly Ferry to experience the very best approach into Sydney Harbour available.

 If you prefer to observe rather than immerse, do what the locals do and spend a Sunday morning on one of the famous Sydney coastal walks watching the world go by.
 Bondi to Coogee offers a stunning coastline with plenty of pit stops along the way for dips or treats.
 Alternatively, try out the Manly Scenic Walkway up to the Spit in Clontarf for secluded harbour beaches and spectacular views.
 Whatever floats your boat, just don’t forget to slip, slop, slap!